Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle

-denotes the fluid speed at the contact point and $\beta_c$ is the effective friction coefficient determined by interfacial widths, interactions between the fluid and the bottom, and the normal stress contributions.
+denotes the fluid speed at the contact point along the bottom and $\beta_c$ is the effective friction coefficient determined by interfacial widths, interactions between the fluid and the bottom, and the normal stress contributions.

+In fact, this condition tells us that slip velocity is dominated by the unbalanced Young stress, which is an effective variation of Young's law for stationary contact angles \cite{Young}.
+This kind of conditions are very common and widely discussed, see \cite{BEIMR, CDA, SA, GL}.